Iran–Saudi Arabia proxy war: Hezbollah

 Hezbollah is one of the main groups in the Middle East to be described as an 'Iranian proxy'.
 Hezbollah fights alongside Iranian troops in Syria and supports the Houthis.
 Unit 3800 was Hezbollah's execution arm, responsible for training and providing strategic aid to militant groups in Iraq and Yemen.

 Hezbollah served also as inspiration to Houthis in their success at forcing the IDF out of Lebanon.

 Iran aims to use Hezbollah as proxy model to establish throughout Africa.
 Hezbollah already possesses support in West Africa, given the large presence of Lebanese diaspora.
 Moreover, the group was also used by Iran in the arming and training of insurgents in Nigeria, and has been engaged in Sierra Leone, Côte d'Ivoire, and Senegal.

 Hezbollah is often involved in the Illegal drug trade, terrorist activities, proxy warfare, and sectarian violence.
 Hezbollah is funded by Iran, Syria, Qatar, and Iraq, and was formerly supported by Sudan.
 Hezbollah is also considered as a terrorist organization by the Arab League and GCC, as it often criticizes states like Saudi Arabia and Egypt.
 Morocco has also made claims that Hezbollah funds the Polisario Front via Algeria.

-Hezbollah has also maintained relations with other Islamic and anti-West movements, including the Popular Mobilization Forces, Hamas, the Palestinian Islamic Jihad, Al-Ashtar Brigades, Hezbollah Al-Hejaz, Liwa Fatemiyoun, Husayniyun, the Houthis, and the Baqir Brigade.
+Hezbollah has also maintained relations with other Islamic and anti-West movements, including the Popular Mobilization Forces, Hamas, the Palestinian Islamic Jihad, Al-Ashtar Brigades, Hezbollah Al-Hejaz, Liwa Fatemiyoun, Husseiniyoun, the Houthis, and the Baqir Brigade.
 These movements, among the Iranian, Syrian, and Iraqi governments, form the Axis of Resistance against the United States, Saudi Arabia, and Israel.